 Valero / 335 West State Highway 6

-A small Valero with a Circle K (formerly Valero/Corner Store, formerly Valero/Diamond Shamrock).
+A small Valero with a Circle K (formerly Valero/Corner Store, and formerly Diamond Shamrock/Corner Store before that).
 Despite being in a worse location and much smaller than the Circle K at the southwest corner of the intersection of 84, this one still sticks around, likely benefitting from traffic going from westbound 84 to northbound Highway 6.
 I know I passed it by many times, but preferred other gas stations.

 Richland Mall / 6001 West Waco Road

 My Richland Mall page can be seen here.